What is an interest only mortgage?

 Can I get an interest-only mortgage?

-There are lenders in the market who offer interest-only mortgages, however there is certain criteria that you need to satisfy to qualify.
-For example some lenders may require you to be earning over a certain amount each year, additionally you need to have a clear repayment strategy in place which is a reasonable and feasible option.
+There are lenders in the market who offer interest-only mortgages, however, there are certain criteria that you need to satisfy to qualify.
+For example, some lenders may require you to be earning over a certain amount each year, additionally, you need to have a clear repayment strategy in place which is a reasonable and feasible option.

 What happens when this mortgage ends?